Back to blog

 • It learns from your account's historical data and updates continuously

-• Review how it changes conversion paths and reallocate budget accordingly
+• Review how DDA changes conversion paths and reallocate budget accordingly

 Over time, this model rewards undervalued keywords and improves automation performance across Smart Bidding campaigns.